Xomega-Net/Xomega.Docs/docs/visual-studio/modeling/presentation.md

 ### Legacy layout config

 As we described earlier, Xomega allows you to configure the layout of each individual UI panel on the data object level, which applies to the modern Blazor views.
-However, that configuration does not apply to the legacy WebForms, WPF, and SPA views, which still use the legacy layout configuration for the entire view.
+However, that configuration does not fully apply to the legacy WebForms, WPF, and SPA views, which still use the legacy layout configuration for the entire view.

 To configure the layout for legacy views, you need to add a `ui:layout` child element to your `ui:view`, where you can set the `base` attribute to point to one of a saved [global layout configuration](config#legacy-layout-configs) or specify the layout details right inside the `ui:layout` element.
 If you do both, then what you specify for the view will override the global configuration inherited from the base layout, as illustrated below.